Kraken Regiment: Members

+Selection process

+Before becoming members of the regiment, candidates must undergo testing including questionnaires and a polygraph test.
+Candidates are then taken to a training center where they go through a 14-day test, of which about 30–35% of candidates pass.

 Equipment

-Kraken has published media showcasing their use of Western small arms weaponry, including Austrian Glock pistols, Belgian Scar rifles, American M4A1 assault rifles, DD MK18's, Swiss B&T submachine guns, and lightweight multi-shot RBG6 hand grenade launchers made in Croatia.
+Kraken has published media showcasing their use of Western small arms weaponry, including Austrian Glock pistols, Belgian Scar rifles, American M4A1 assault rifles, DD MK18s, Swiss B&T submachine guns, and lightweight multi-shot RBG6 grenade launchers made in Croatia.